ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
 If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
  * **Stay Grabbed On Teleport:** If this is checked then the object will stay grabbed to the controller when a teleport occurs.
 If it is unchecked then the object will be released when a teleport occurs.
  * **Valid Drop:** Determines in what situation the object can be dropped by the controller grab button.
+ * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.
+ * **Allowed Grab Controllers:** Determines which controller can initiate a grab action.
  * **Secondary Grab Action:** Determines what should happen to the object if another grab attempt is made by a secondary controller if the object is already being grabbed.
  * **Custom Secondary Action:** The script to utilise to process the secondary controller action when a secondary grab attempt is made.
- * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.
- * **Allowed Grab Controllers:** Determines which controller can initiate a grab action.
- * **Precision Snap:** If this is checked then when the controller grabs the object, it will grab it with precision and pick it up at the particular point on the object the controller is touching.
- * **Right Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the right handed controller.
-If no Right Snap Handle is provided but a Left Snap Handle is provided, then the Left Snap Handle will be used in place.
-If no Snap Handle is provided then the object will be grabbed at its central point.
-Not required for `Precision Snap`.
- * **Left Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the left handed controller.
-If no Left Snap Handle is provided but a Right Snap Handle is provided, then the Right Snap Handle will be used in place.
-If no Snap Handle is provided then the object will be grabbed at its central point.
-Not required for `Precision Snap`.
- * **Grab Attach Mechanic:** This determines how the grabbed item will be attached to the controller when it is grabbed.
+ * **Grab Attach Mechanic Script:** This determines how the grabbed item will be attached to the controller when it is grabbed.
+If one isn't provided then the first Grab Attach script on the GameObject will be used, if one is not found and the object is grabbable then a Fixed Joint Grab Attach script will be created at runtime.
- * **Detach Threshold:** The force amount when to detach the object from the grabbed controller.
-If the controller tries to exert a force higher than this threshold on the object (from pulling it through another object or pushing it into another object) then the joint holding the object to the grabbing controller will break and the object will no longer be grabbed.
-This also works with Tracked Object grabbing but determines how far the controller is from the object before breaking the grab.
-Only required for `Fixed Joint`, `Spring Joint`, `Track Object` and `Rotator Track`.
- * **Spring Joint Strength:** The strength of the spring holding the object to the controller.
-A low number will mean the spring is very loose and the object will require more force to move it, a high number will mean a tight spring meaning less force is required to move it.
-Only required for `Spring Joint`.
- * **Spring Joint Damper:** The amount to damper the spring effect when using a Spring Joint grab mechanic.
-A higher number here will reduce the oscillation effect when moving jointed Interactable Objects.
-Only required for `Spring Joint`.
- * **Throw Multiplier:** An amount to multiply the velocity of the given object when it is thrown.
-This can also be used in conjunction with the Interact Grab Throw Multiplier to have certain objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).
- * **On Grab Collision Delay:** The amount of time to delay collisions affecting the object when it is first grabbed.
-This is useful if a game object may get stuck inside another object when it is being grabbed.
  * **Is Usable:** Determines if the object can be used.
  * **Use Only If Grabbed:** If this is checked the object can be used only if it is currently being grabbed.
  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
 If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.